ruby-concurrency/concurrent-ruby/md/tvar.md

 the same time as from b to a, it's possible that the first transfer locks a, the second transfer locks b, and then they both sit there waiting forever to get the other lock.
-Perhaps we can solve that by applying a total ordering to the locks
-- always acquire them in the same order?
+Perhaps we can solve that by applying a total ordering to the locks and always acquire them in the same order?

 ```ruby
 locks_needed = [a.lock, b.lock]